16 Best Google AdSense Alternatives For 2023 (Comparison)

 Note: At some point you’ll have ad space available and nothing displaying until your ad space is sold.
 To ensure you’re not losing out, you can set “backfill” ads to run until your ads sell.
 One option is to pick out high converting affiliate offers from popular affiliate marketing platforms – they’ll give you banner codes to copy and paste.

-With Native Shopping Ads, Amazon will automatically display relevant products based on the content of each page on your site.
+With these native ads, Amazon will automatically display relevant products based on the content of each page on your site.
 If your visitors click on those products and make a purchase, you’ll get an affiliate commission just as if you’d manually inserted the link yourself.

 The only downside is that you’ll still only get paid if someone makes a purchase – you won’t get paid just for impressions or clicks like you do with AdSense.